 You can use either ex.ToString() to get a long detailed info about the error like the one below.

-Here, we will learn How to read incoming data from PC serial port using Visual Basic.Net using various methods of the SerialPort Class.
+Here, we will learn How to read incoming data from PC serial port (send by Arduino UNO ) using Visual Basic.Net by various methods of the SerialPort Class.

 Before reading and writing into the serial port, We should open a connection using MyCOMPort.Open() method (here MyCOMPort is the name of the serial port object created in the previous code.